yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 MMC supported bootmodes
 ========================

-For complete information on the MMC bootmodes supported by ROM, please refer to the device specific TRM, under: :file:`Initialization/Boot Mode Pins`.
+The K3 based processors support and recommends using *eMMC boot* from Boot0/1.
+For complete information on the MMC bootmodes supported by ROM, please refer to the device specific TRM,

-The ROM supports the following two MMC bootmodes:
+under: :file:`Initialization/Boot Mode Pins`.
+ROM supports the following two MMC bootmodes:

 **eMMC boot**

    This bootmode is a special bootmode specific to eMMC device.
 In this bootmode, ROM cannot boot from SD and can only boot from Boot0 or Boot1 in eMMC.
-Please go :ref:`here <uboot-emmc-boot>` for a step-by-step guide to boot with this bootmode.
+Please go :ref:`here <how-to-emmc-boot>` for a step-by-step guide to boot with this bootmode.

 **MMCSD boot**